Aged Care Transition to Practice Program

 • The aged care provider must adhere to the National Employment Standards (NES).
 If the employers of registered nurse participants in the program are found to be violating the NES, this agreement may be terminated by ACN without prior notice.

-• The aged care provider can only enrol participants into the program who are newly graduated nurses (up to two years post-graduation) in their first year of clinical practice who have not previously participated in a transition to practice program (however named).
+• The aged care provider can enrol participants into the program who are newly graduated Registered and/or Enrolled Nurses (up to two years post-graduation) in their first year of clinical practice who have not previously participated in a transition to practice program (however named) and/or

 • The aged care provider must assign senior nurse mentors to graduates and be willing to provide time to their nurse graduates and mentors to engage with the program.

-Mentors will have access to four hours of education over the 12 months.
-They will also have access to the learning management system and support from the course coordinator.
+Mentors will have access to eight hours of education during the program.
+They will also have access to the learning management system and support from the program coordinator.

 More info for aged care providers